nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Invalid examples:
 * `schedule n/Jon date/2001-12-09 from/07:00 to/10:45 d/first counselling session` (date is in the past)
-* `schedule n/Jon date/2023-12-09 from/16:00 to/12:45 d/first counselling session` (start time is before end time)
+* `schedule n/Jon date/2023-12-09 from/16:00 to/12:45 d/first counselling session` (end time is before start time)
 * `schedule n/Jon date/09-12-2023 from/1100 to/1230 d/first counselling session` (date and time are in the wrong format)
 * `schedule n/Jon date/2023-12-30 from/16:30 to/17:30 d/` (description is empty)